 In 1990s, the work of Japanese is like to clear the debt.

-Meanwhile, Hanshin Great Earthquake occured around Kobe city in 1995.
+In 1995, Hanshin Great Earthquake occured around Kobe city.

 After that, diversification of individual values accelerated among Japanese people.